cmulders/Refactored-FastPaSS/README.md

 ## Synopsis

 FastPaSS is an spectral library search alogrithm that is based on SpectraST 4.0.
-The alogrithm in SpectraST uses inner-products (dot-products), but in FastPaSS this is changed in matrix-matrix multiplications on the gpu for increased performance.
-The options now include more SpectraST 5.0 options.
+The algorithm in SpectraST uses inner-products (dot-products), but in FastPaSS this is changed in matrix-matrix multiplications on the gpu for increased performance.
+The options now support more SpectraST 5.0 features.

 ## Installation